zxkevn/yubikey-agent/README.md

-# zxkevin's fork of yubikey-agent
+# kevin's fork of yubikey-agent
-`yubikey-agent` by @FiloSottile is great, but I also needed support for:
+`yubikey-agent` by @FiloSottile is great, but I'd also like support for
  - [x] PIV slots 9c (and maybe 9d), not just 9a
+ - [x] support for different NIST curvevs (p384)
+ - [ ] yubikey firmware 5.7 support:
- - [ ] support for RSA and ed25519 keys
+    - [ ] support for 5.7 RSA key sizes, ed25519, and x25519 keys
- - [ ] support for different NIST curvevs (p384)
+ - [ ] a more "secure" yubikey setup

 Original readme: